 The key word in all the gospel is substitution.
-At the church I pastor we say the gospel in four words is "Jesus in my place."
-Jesus went to the cross, not only to die for us but to die instead of us.
-He took our burden of sin so we could put on His righteousness.
-This is the good news of the gospel: Jesus lived the life we were supposed to live and died the death we were condemned to die.
+At the church I pastor we say that the gospel in four words is "Jesus in my place."
+Jesus went to the cross, not merely to die for us but to die instead of us.
+He took our burden of sin so that we could put on the mantle of His righteousness.
+That's the good news of the gospel: Jesus lived the life we were supposed to live and died the death we were condemned to die.
 The apostle Paul summarized it this way:

 I passed on to you as most important what I also received: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures.
 1 CORINTHIANS 15:3-4